 Laidout Version 0.093 is at last available, as source or an amd64 precompiled deb package, for you to experiment with.
 As always, Laidout is very much a work in progress.
 I tend to work on Laidout to suit my immediate needs, so probably there are loads of bugs I fail to activate.
-I try to fix any bugs people tell me about, so when you find some, you can let me know via the mailing list.
+I try to fix any bugs people tell me about, so when you find some, please let me know!

 What's not new is that there is still no native text tool.
 I swear I'm working on it.
 What IS new in this release: